 Additionally, you can configure GitLab to send pipeline status updates back to GitHub with the GitHub Project Integration.

 If you import your project using CI/CD for external repository, then both of the above are automatically configured.

 NOTE: Mirroring does not sync any new or updated pull requests from your GitHub project.

 Improve the speed of imports on self-managed instances

-NOTE: An administrator role on the GitLab server is required for this process.
+Administrator access on the GitLab server is required for this process.

 For large projects it may take a while to import all data.
 To reduce the time necessary, you can increase the number of Sidekiq workers that process the following queues:

 For an optimal experience, it's recommended having at least 4 Sidekiq processes (each running a number of threads equal to the number of CPU cores) that only process these queues.
 It's also recommended that these processes run on separate servers.
 For 4 servers with 8 cores this means you can import up to 32 objects (for example, issues) in parallel.